-: Any of Mr. Kartar Singh Thakral, Mr. Inderbethal Singh Thakral, Madam Manbeen Kaur Thakral and/or any individual who (i) will be deemed as a controlling shareholder of the Company within the definition of the Listing Manual and (ii) is an associate of a Thakral Family Director.
+Any of Mr. Kartar Singh Thakral, Mr. Inderbethal Singh Thakral, Madam Manbeen Kaur Thakral and/or any individual who (i) will be deemed as a controlling shareholder of the Company within the definition of the Listing Manual and (ii) is a Thakral Family Director or an associate of a Thakral Family Director.